Lake & Skye Canyon Rose Eau De Parfum

 Like other alcohols, this ingredient helps prevent the growth of bacteria.
 However, its main purpose is to impact a fragrance.

-Learn more about Phenethyl AlcoholThis ingredient is commonly known as Patchouli oil.
+Learn more about Phenethyl AlcoholThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilRose extract comes from various species of the Rosa genus.
 It has skin conditioning and antioxidant properties due to its polyphenol, flavonoid, and phenolic acid content.